Bluetooth Not Working on Windows 11: Safe Fixes

 Step 1

-Check Bluetooth toggle and airplane mode
+Check Bluetooth and Airplane mode

 Exact path to follow